 The 12 Most Interesting Things to Do in Times Square, NYC

 Exactly how or why Times Square got dubbed the center of the universe is uncertain.
 What is certain is that it, as one of the most-visited places on Earth, pulsates with an energy that is hard to find anywhere else.
 Neon billboards flashing day and night provide the background to the sound of daily crowds numbering into the hundreds of thousands and possibly representing all the nations on earth.
 They flock to the small area to see New York City’s mixture of traditional and unique entertainment that is irresistible to first-time visitors.
-This list of the twelve most interesting things to do in Times Square highlights the best the area has to offer.
+This list of twelve things to do in Times Square highlights the best the area has to offer.

 1. See an Iconic NYC Play at Times Square's Broadway District

 Perhaps the biggest reason to visit Times Square is to see one of the world’s iconic plays.
 Long recognized as the epicenter of the world’s theater scene, Times Square’s Broadway District is the only place to see the original plays that have been celebrated worldwide for decades.
 Head to the Majestic Theater at 44th Street and 8th Avenue to see the exciting Phantom of the Opera that has been thrilling audiences for almost 30 years.
 For family fun, take the kids to see the emotional Lion King at the Minskoff Theater at the corner of Broadway Avenue and 45th Street.
 Other Broadway favorites include Chicago (the Ambassador Theater at 49th and Broadway Streets) and Wicked (the Gershwin Theater at 51st and 8th Streets).